 - If you talk about the mouths of people, 人+口= 人口 you will be talking about the POPULATION.

 - If you talk about the mouth of the door, 门+口= 门口 you are talking about an ENTRANCE.

 You can also use these as radicals to form a new character.
 For example:

 - If you put a person 人 inside the mouth 口 you get 囚, making something rather visual, and meaning PRISON.

 Did you like the examples?

 You can see more similar examples in the video for this article, which discusses the best way to learn Chinese characters.
 Also, you will find a larger explanation and plenty of examples in this fantastic post from LTL Mandarin School.

 I’m not going to lie: it is a difficult task, but is not impossible.

-If you know how and have the right tools, you can learn without too much difficulties, using your memory and having fun all the while.
+If you know how and have the right tools, you can learn without too many difficulties, using your memory and having fun all the while.